BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 ### Validation
 <hr>

+#### HTML

+All HTML pages have been checked using the W3C Markup Validation Service.
+Some Errors were found in the Edit_profile.html page which relate to the fields automaticaly rendered using crispy forms.

+Some of the page urls were raising a 500 error when the validator attempted to test the page, however to avoid this, the page source code was used for testing, however the tool pointed to several small issues on some pages that were of no consequence, such as opening p tags not being found for a closing /p tag, when they were present in the code, however these issues only related to the crispy forms mentioned above.

+Please see the w3c-validation.md file for the full breakdown of the HTML W3C validation testing done for this site.
+You can click[**here**](./README/w3c_validation.md) to reach the file.

 #### CSS
 The custom.css file code was validated using the The W3C CSS Validation Service and the image below verifies that the code was successfully validated with no errors.
 Numerous warnings were noted which relate to the bootstrap CSS files inherited with the template, however none of the custom css written for this web application failed or had any warnings present.